sjyan/davis-grove-pediatrics/src/content/basic/contact.md

 > Please note that we are closed on major holidays.

-> Due to COVID-19, please note that we are not accommodating any walk-ins.
+> Please note that we are not accommodating any walk-ins.